Ranjith-Prabhakar/Nest_Client_B/README.md

 This backend service represents **Client B** in a real-time, bidirectional messaging system, leveraging **RabbitMQ** as a robust message broker and **WebSocket** for pushing messages to the frontend in real-time.

-> 🧠 This project is an integral part of a larger real-time client-to-client chat system.
+> 🧠 This project is an integral part of a real-time client-to-client chat system.
 It facilitates communication with the [Client A Service](https://github.com/Ranjith-Prabhakar/Nest_Client_A) and interacts with a [React + Vite frontend app](https://github.com/Ranjith-Prabhakar/Frontend_For_Nest.git) currently hosted on Vercel.

 ---